MetPX/sarracenia/doc/design/use-cases/uc012_HPC2Internet+GOC+24x7.rst

 		ddi1, ddi2, are subscribed to xto_ddi, and they pull the data down.

-		dd_sender is subscribed to put the files on dd.collab. posts to xfrom_ddsr on dd.collab ?
+		sr_sender is subscribed to put the files on dd.collab. posts to xfrom_ddsr on dd.collab ?
 				or just straight to xPublic?
 				as amqp user uddsr?